BloomTech-Labs/labs10-taco-run/front_end/README.md

 A state management tool making it possible to store the entire state of the application in a single store.
 This means a unidirectional data flow, and as the application scales we have predictable state updates which subsequently make things easier to test and introduce new features.
 Redux also has solid documentation and an active community, meaning that as new devs become introduced to the project it's likely that any problems they face would have already been encountered by someone else, thus making solutions easy to find. | [View Dependency](https://redux.js.org/)

+### Redux Thunk

+A middleware that allows you to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+This functionality makes it easier to scale and implement features given diverse needs in a growing project. | [View Dependency](https://github.com/reduxjs/redux-thunk)

+### Axios

+A lightweight, promise-based HTTP client with an intuitive API that makes interfacing with a REST API simple. | [View Dependency](https://www.npmjs.com/package/react-axios)